Acupuncture effective on many points

 Large Intestine 5 Yang Xi

-Can't set up your tent?
-Or are you annoyed by your travel companions?
-Then this point is a very useful point to massage regularly.
+If you're struggling to set up your tent or getting annoyed with your travel companions, this point is very useful to massage regularly.
 It is located at the attachment of your thumb, between the two tendons.

 Small Intestine 3 Hou Xi

-Massaging this point has a strong calming effect.
-And ensures that you don't get agitated easily.
+Massaging this point has a strong calming effect and helps you to stay less agitated.
 It is on the side of your hand, just below the knuckle of your pinky.

 If you still have annoying, persistent complaints?
-The acupuncturist can help you even more in-depth, so be sure to make an appointment!
+The acupuncturist can help you even more profoundly, so be sure to make an appointment!